Michigan Central Station

 The depot was divided into two components: the office tower and the railroad station.
 The tower, with a height of 230 feet, was designed to host a hotel and offices.
 8 All but the top floor was used for offices for the Michigan Central Railroad and the hotel component was never fulfilled.

-The station’s waiting room was modelled after an ancient Roman bathhouse, with walls of marble accented with Guastavino arches and Corinthian columns.
+The station’s waiting room was modeled after an ancient Roman bathhouse, with walls of marble accented with Guastavino arches and Corinthian columns.
 4 6 7 9 The concourse featured brick walls and a large copper skylight.
 From the central hall, passengers could walk down a ramp to 11 departing train platforms.

 Michigan Central Station’s location was approximately two miles from downtown and remained underutilized during its operation.
 It was designed to be placed near the edge of Detroit to spur development, similar to what later occurred at New Center.
 4 9 The expanse boulevard that extended from the station’s main entrance would have linked Michigan Central Station to a cultural center across the city, but it was never fully built out.
 4 The majority of passengers would depart or arrive from the station via interurban or streetcar service.
 7 9